pop up image

 • Making the process of managing dependencies less difficult

-Improving the Predictability of Lead Times
+Improving the Predictability of Delivery

 Lead time is the time frame between a customer requesting a service/product and the moment it is delivered.
-Another essential metric here is “Value-adding time”, or the time your team spends actively working on delivering that service/product.
+Another essential metric here is “value-adding time”, or the time your team spends actively working on delivering that service/product.
 The ratio between value-adding time and the lead time is your flow efficiency (one of the most important Lean Management metrics).flow efficiency formulaMost companies have very low efficiency.
 You might be surprised to hear that the commonly reported ratio is between one to five percent at the start.
 This means more than 90 percent of the time required to deliver a project is wasted waiting for something.
 This greatly increases the risk of delay.

-By defining Kanban Classes of Service, agile teams give certain work items or projects more priority than others.
+By defining Kanban Classes of Service, Agile teams give certain work items or projects more priority than others.
 In turn, this reduces the waiting times in the workflow for the high-priority items and makes their final delivery more predictable.

 For example, think of how airlines treat passengers depending on the type of ticket they’ve bought.
 The more expensive ticket you purchase, the higher the class of service you get.
 This comes with various benefits like quicker boarding, more spacious seats, better food, etc.